Classic Sausage Gravy for Biscuits and Gravy

 This recipe for classic sausage gravy only calls for a few ingredients and comes together quickly.
 Serve over fresh biscuits for a hearty, comforting meal of biscuits and gravy!

 I grew up eating biscuits and gravy for dinner.
-Not extremely frequently, but it was a dinner that we had on ocassion and boy did I love it!
+Not all that frequently but it was a dinner that we had on occasion and I loved it!
 Living in the heart of the Midwest, biscuits and gravy was a necessity on any good breakfast menu.
-It wasn’t until I moved to the East Coast that I ever heard someone question this combination.
-They seemed confused by it and I was confused by them.
-How can this not sound amazing to you?
-HOW?!
-But then again, I didn’t ever really get on board with the whole scrapple thing while I lived there, so to each their own.

-I received a request from a reader the other day to do a recipe for sausage gravy.
-I’m actually surprised I haven’t done one before because it is one of my favorite things to make!
+I received a request from a reader to write a recipe for sausage gravy.
+I’m actually surprised I haven’t done one before because it is one of my favorite things to make.
 One of the things I love so much about cooking is that once you learn some basic techniques you can easily cook without recipes.
 So that is what I want to teach you today.
-The basic process of making a gravy, because all it really is, is a simple formula!
-The process of making gravy really only involves two steps: cook together a mixture of fat and flour, then stir in some cold liquid and allow it to heat and thicken.
-I’ll walk you through below.

-Brown your sausage until no longer pink.
-If you have quite a bit of fat in the pan, then you can spoon some off.
-This really doesn’t need to be exact here, but as a general rule of thumb when making a roux you want about equal amounts of fat to flour.
+Brown the sausage until it is no longer pink.
+If there is quite a bit of fat in the pan, spoon some of it off.
+This really doesn’t need to be exact here but as a general rule of thumb when making a roux you want about equal amounts of fat to flour.

 Once the sausage is cooked through, sprinkle the flour over the sausage.

 Cook and stir until the flour is absorbed into the fat and sausage.
-Cook for about 2 more minutes to cook out the raw flour taste.
-See below that you can’t even see the flour anymore?
-It is all absorbed into the fat and sausage and this is exactly what you want!
+Cook for about 2 more minutes to cook out the raw flour.
+Once the flour is fully absorbed into the fat and sausage, you won’t see any white streaks.
+This is exactly what you want!

-Sausage gravy is classically seasoned very heavily with black pepper.
-It is the iconic taste you are looking for!
+Classic sausage gravy is traditionally seasoned very heavily with black pepper.
+It is the iconic taste you are looking for.

 Classic Sausage Gravy

-This classic recipe only calls for a few ingredients and comes together quickly.
-Serve over fresh biscuits for a hearty, comforting meal of biscuits and gravy!
+This classic recipe calls for only a few ingredients and comes together quickly.
+Serve over hot biscuits for a hearty, comforting meal of biscuits and gravy!

 Ingredients

-- 1 pound ground sausage (I like to use spicy sausage but use mild if you prefer)
+- 1 pound ground sausage (I like to use hot pork sage flavored sausage but you can use mild and another type like chicken sausage)

 Instructions

-- Brown the sausage in a pan on the stove and heat until no longer pink.
-If there is quite a lot of fat in the pan after browning the sausage, spoon some of it off.
+- Brown the ground sausage (1 pound) in a large, deep skillet on the stove over medium to medium-high heat until no longer pink.
+Use a spatula to break up the chunks of sausage.
+If there is a lot of fat in the pan after browning the sausage, spoon some of it off.

-- If using, stir in the chopped thyme right before serving.
+- If using, stir in the chopped fresh thyme (2 teaspoons) right before serving.

 30 Comments on “Classic Sausage Gravy for Biscuits and Gravy”